 Locate the HOOKS line and make sure it looks like this:

-HOOKS=(base systemd microcode modconf kms keyboard sd-vconsole block sd-encrypt lvm2 filesystems fsck)
+HOOKS=(base systemd autodetect modconf kms keyboard sd-vconsole block sd-encrypt lvm2 filesystems fsck)

 Finally, regenerate the initramfs: